-In 2011 my highest electricity usage usage was over $300 in August, but only $122 in May.
+My highest electricity usage usage is typically over $300 in August, but less than $125 in May.
 That's not unusual; we live in the desert.
 With more than 5 months of high temperatures

 , some people considering moving here might be concerned about how much it costs to cool a typical home

 .
 The problem is, there is no typical home!
 Our houses are different sizes, different ages, made of different materials, some of us have many people in the home, some of us have pools....

 I still think it would be helpful for people to know how much we spend on electricity each month.
 When you answer, please try to include:

 Monthly Electric Bill?

 - Square footage of your home or apartment

 - Pool, spa or other major equipment using electricity

 - Block home or frame home